shabalin13/Arithmetic-PvP/README.md

 ### Demonstration

-You can see video demostration of our app on [YouTube](https://www.youtube.com/watch?v=YBOpn10ter0)
+You can see video demonstration of our app on [YouTube](https://www.youtube.com/watch?v=YBOpn10ter0)

 ## Code